MatplusGmbH/opensefa-reconciliation-solver/README.md

 - **Version Information:** The current release version is stored in the `Project.toml` file, and release updates are tracked in the `NEWS.md` file for easy reference.

-- **Deployment Process:** Deployments to production are automated through our CI/CD pipeline when changes are merged to `main`.
-You can monitor deployment status through the pipeline output — a green checkmark typically indicates successful deployment.

 ## Key Features

 - **Nonlinear optimization**: Solve data reconciliation problems with both linear and bilinear constraints.